General Information for People with Inherited Mutations

 People with an in have a very high lifetime risk for different types of cancers, as outlined in the Cancer Risk section.
 There are guidelines for screening and prevention for certain cancers in people with a mutation.
 There may also be clinical trials available.
 See our Risk Management section for more information about screening options in people with an inherited mutation.

-People with an inherited PTEN mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry a PTEN mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.